DUI and Drug Related Accidents

 Your Rights Against DUI Drivers

 If you are the victim in an accident involving alcohol or drug impairment, the metro Atlanta drunk driving accident attorneys and legal professionals at Scholle Law and Charles Scholle are ready to help you recover.
-For over two decades, we have represented individuals and families seeking justice and financial compensation for very serious injuries.
+For over two decades, we have represented individuals and families seeking justice and financial compensation for very serious injuries in Duluth and all across Atlanta.
 We understand that clients often suffer intense emotional and physical pain and often, financial strain after suffering from a DUI or Drug related accident.